mrezabayat/iamsorush/content/posts/cpp-inheritance-cheat-sheet.md

 struct derived: Base{};
 ```

+Besides inheritance, the members of `struct` are public by default in contrast to `class` members which are private.

 ## Virtual Method
  Use `virtual` keyword to let the compiler know the method can be overridden in a future derived class.
 To complete overriding, use the keyword `override` in the derived class method: